Fed raises rate and sees more hikes as US economy improves

-The Federal Reserve has raised its benchmark interest rate for the second time in three months and signaled that further hikes this year will be gradual.
+The Federal Reserve has raised its benchmark interest rate for the second time in three months and forecast two additional hikes this year.
 The move reflects a consistently solid U.S. economy and will likely mean higher rates on some consumer and business loans.

 The Fed's key short-term rate is rising by a quarter-point to a still-low range of 0.75 percent to 1 percent.
 The central bank said in a statement that a strengthening job market and rising prices had moved it closer to its targets for employment and inflation.